chainguard-dev/edu/content/chainguard/chainguard-images/working-with-images/fips-images.md

 Note: There are some workloads that require a kernel SP 800-90B entropy source or a kernel FIPS module.
 These include but are not limited to Chainguard FIPS images shipping Java, k8s CNI plugins, LUKS2 full-disk encryption, and StrongSwan VPN.
 These use cases will continue to require a kernel in FIPS mode.

-Read our full blog about Chainguard's Kernel-Independent FIPS Images at: [https://www.chainguard.dev/unchained/kernel-independent-fips-images].
+Read our full blog about [Chainguard's Kernel-Independent FIPS Images](https://www.chainguard.dev/unchained/kernel-independent-fips-images).

 ## Developer Guidance for Available FIPS Images